Silop024/ID1214-AI-Project/BreadComrades-Project/README.md

-/* Connect 4 by Amir Ali Safizadeh and Jack Webb */
+/* Connect 4 */
+by Amir Ali Safizadeh and Jack Webb
+Last updated 2020-01-12

 HOW TO RUN: